 If you’ve completed your website, you’re already on the market.
 With SEO, or Search Engine Optimization, your site will soon be indexed by Google and the more you refine your keywords and write quality content, the more you’ll appear in search results.

 But your website is just the first step to making money online.
-It’s time to start integrating marketing and advertising tools and tracking your progress, and even optimizing your site for better user experience and a higher conversion rate.
+It’s time to start integrating marketing, online scheduling software, and advertising tools and tracking your progress, and even optimizing your site for better user experience and a higher conversion rate.
 We’ve assembled a list of guides to get you started: